rranelli/rranelli.github.io/_posts/27-07-2015-writing-a-redis-client-in-pure-bash-part-1.md

 ## Talking to Redis

-In order to talk to Redis we need to set up a tcp socket (FIXME: is the thing I'm opening here really a tcp socket ? #idontknowwhatimdoing).
+In order to talk to Redis we need to set up a tcp socket.
 Luckily Bash provides us a surprisingly easy way to do so using built-in redirection:

 ```sh